docker/docs/enterprise/17.06/index.md

 ## 17.06.1-ee (2017-08-16)

+### Important notes about this release

-> **Note**: Starting with Docker EE 17.06.1, Ubuntu, SLES, RHEL packages are
-> also available for IBM Z using the s390x architecture.
+- Starting with Docker EE 17.06.1, Ubuntu, SLES, RHEL packages are also available for IBM Z using the s390x architecture.

+- Docker EE 17.06.1 includes a new [telemetry plugin](/enterprise/telemetry/)
+  which is enabled by default on Ubuntu hosts.
+For more details, including how to opt out, see [the documentation(/enterprise/telemetry/).

-> **Note**: Docker 17.06 by default disables communication with legacy (v1)
-> registries.
-If you require interaction with registries that have not yet
-> migrated to the v2 protocol, set the `--disable-legacy-registry=false` daemon
+- Docker 17.06 by default disables communication with legacy (v1) registries.
+If you require interaction with registries that have not yet migrated to the v2 protocol, set the `--disable-legacy-registry=false` daemon option.
-> option.
 Interaction with v1 registries will be removed in Docker 17.12.

 ### Builder